कैकेयीवरप्रार्थना — Kaikeyi Demands the Two Boons

 अयोध्याकाण्ड

-Sarga 11 stages a decisive speech-act sequence in which Kaikeyī, seeing Daśaratha overtaken by desire, compels him into explicit oath-making and then converts that oath into irreversible political outcomes.
-Daśaratha repeatedly swears—invoking Rāma’s life and worth—assuring Kaikeyī that her wish will be fulfilled.
-Kaikeyī then escalates the formality of the pledge by calling cosmic and domestic witnesses (Sun, Moon, directions, planets, gandharvas, rākṣasas, household deities, and all beings), transforming a private promise into a quasi-public covenant.
-She recalls the earlier daivāsura war episode where she protected the king and received two boons “kept as deposits,” and she now claims them as due.
-The two demands are articulated with procedural precision: (1) Bharata is to be installed with the very materials prepared for Rāma’s consecration; (2) Rāma is to be sent to Daṇḍakāraṇya for fourteen years, living as an ascetic in bark, deer-skin, and matted hair.
-Kaikeyī frames the demand as a test of Daśaratha’s satya and lineage-protection, while the king—caught by his own words—appears as one who has stepped into a self-made snare.
+In Sarga 11, Kaikeyī, seeing Daśaratha overcome by desire and weakness, forces him into an explicit oath.
+Again and again the king swears—invoking even Rāma’s life and worth—that he will fulfill whatever Kaikeyī asks.
+Kaikeyī heightens the pledge by calling cosmic and household witnesses—the Sun, Moon, directions, planets, gandharvas, rākṣasas, the deities of the home, and all beings—turning a private promise into a near-public covenant.
+She recalls the earlier daivāsura war, when she protected the king and received two boons kept “as deposits,” and now claims them.
+Her demands are stated with exactness: (1) Bharata is to be installed using the very materials prepared for Rāma’s consecration; (2) Rāma is to be sent to Daṇḍakāraṇya for fourteen years, living as an ascetic in bark, deer-skin, and matted hair.
+Kaikeyī frames this as a test of the king’s satya and his duty to safeguard the dynasty, while Daśaratha—bound by his own words—appears caught in a snare of his own making.

 तं मन्मथशरैर्विद्धमं कामवेगवशानुगम्।उवाच पृथिवीपालं कैकेयी दारुणं वचः।।।।